drkieranwood/ardupilot_sitl_docker/README.md

 # Ardupilot SITL Docker

 Docker image/container for multi-agent Ardupilot Software-in-the-Loop simulation.
 This one targets multi-vehicle simulation by exploiting the new (Oct 2020) capability in [Ardupilot](https://github.com/ArduPilot/ardupilot) to set the System ID via the command line.

+[WORK IN PROGRESS] This has now been expanded to include surface rovers, surface boats, and submarines (ROVs).

 ## Build and run local (tested on Windows)